truenas/documentation/content/SCALE/SCALE22.12.md

 {{< expand "22.12-RC.1" "v" >}}
 **November 15, 2022**

-TrueNAS SCALE 22.12-RC.1 has been released and includes many new features and improved functionaltiy.
+TrueNAS SCALE 22.12-RC.1 has been released and includes many new features and improved functionality.
 SCALE 22.12-RC.1 features include:

 * Adds FIPS-validated SSL module (Enterprise Only)
 * Adds the R50M to the Enclosure screen